sitimahmud96/data_engineer_assignment/README.md

 Apache Airflow also will be used to create the dim/fact tables to support analytics need.

 The visualization or reporting tool will use Metabase, as it has a good integration with BigQuery.

+## Create Data Visualization based on the created Star Schema